Football's Next Star (Irish TV series): Episode 5

-It's Episode Five of Football's Next Star and the boys are recovering from their gruelling second match.
+It's Episode Five of Football's Next Star and the boys are recovering from their grueling second match.
 Once again, Nicky is on hand to mentor and support the young finalists as they get put through their paces at Celtic FC.

 In an effort to get our boys to work together more as a team, the Celtic FC coaches decide it would be a useful exercise for our players to coach the under-10 Celtic FC players. and the little players have some fancy footwork that put our boys to shame!
 Nicky Byrne joins in the fun and shows his competitive streak before being put through his paces as team goalie.

-On their all-important recovery day, 'man of the match' Eoin takes Gareth out go-karting while the rest of the boys take a relaxing fishing trip – a first for some!
+On their all-important recovery day, 'man of the match' Eosin takes Gareth out go-karting while the rest of the boys take a relaxing fishing trip – a first for some!
 They bring their catch home and enjoy a late night dance-off before the next trial kicks in.

 The next training session is their toughest yet as they are thrown in with the under-19 Celtic FC squad.
 The boys have to learn to work as a team again and to keep encouraging one another to raise team spirit.
 They start to work well together but who will be safe and who will be in the danger zone?

 The boys face Edinburgh rivals Hibernian FC and our young footballers are put through the wringer with Hibs playing a very physical game.
 Between injuries and some surprising developments, the Celtic FC coaches can see who is cracking with the pressure and who is really starting to shine.
-Gareth McDonagh, Jason Murray, and Gavin Boyne were in danger of elimination.
+Gareth McDonough, Jason Murray, and Gavin Boyne were in danger of elimination.
 Jason Murray was eliminated.